rnmapbox/maps/docs/BackgroundLayer.md

 ### Description

-The transition affecting any changes to this layer’s backgroundOpacity propery.
+The transition affecting any changes to this layer’s backgroundOpacity property.

 ### Type